Fee remissions and reductions

 - GCSE English and maths students who do not already have an A-C or 9-5 grade at GCSE Level

-Full fee remission is available for adults aged 19 and over who:
+Full fee remission is available for adults aged 19 and over, enrolling on Community Learning courses and who:

 - get Job Seekers Allowance (JSA)